LinkedInAttic/idiomatic.js/readme.md

   * Single line above the code that is subject
   * Multiline is good
+  * Inline comments should be of the // variety.
   * End of line comments are prohibited!
   * JSDoc style is good, but requires a significant time investment